 Wine Glasses

 For wine tasting as a beginner, consistency is vital.
-For that reason, you may use the same glasses no matter what you are tasting.
+Therefore, you should use the same glasses no matter what you taste.
 (Champagne flutes used to be the exception, but more producers are foregoing them these days.)
-If you are hosting an in-home wine tasting, make sure everyone gets the same glassware.
+If you host an in-home wine tasting, ensure everyone gets the same glassware.

 At the Wine School, we designed our wine glasses.
-You can buy them as part of a wine tasting kit from us.
-However, that is far from necessary: You’ll be fine as long as your wine glass has a stem and a tapered bowl.
+We used to sell them as part of a wine-tasting kit.
+However, they sold out quickly.
+Don’t worry; you’ll be fine if your wine glass has a stem and a tapered bowl.
 But, again, resist the temptation to buy your way into wine savviness.
-Using a high-priced glass might impress others, but it can make learning about wine unnecessarily complicated in the beginning.
+Using a high-priced glass might impress others, but it can initially make learning about wine unnecessarily complicated.
 For more, check out our Guide to Wine Glasses.

 Flights of Wine

 You should organize your tasting into flights to do a proper wine tasting.
 Our brains are fantastic when it comes to pattern recognition.
-If you taste two wines side-by-side, your brain will retain far more information than sampling wine on its own.
+If you taste two wines side-by-side, your brain will retain far more information than sampling wine.

-Here’s an example of wine tasting organized into flights of wine.
-Wines with complementary flavors are paired together, beginning with light white wines and moving into full-bodied reds.
-While the Italian theme is very popular, so is a Napa Valley wine tasting.
+Here’s an example of a tasting organized into flights of wine.
+Wines with complementary flavors are paired, beginning with light white wines and moving into full-bodied reds.
+While the Italian theme is trendy, so is a Napa Valley wine tasting.
+Another popular theme is to feature local wine regions.

 Italian Wine Tasting